Breakpoint based online anomaly detection: Anomaly detection based on breakpoint detection

+In Algorithm~\ref{alg:generalise-sbad}, unlike classic online anomaly detection, the status assigned to a data point can change over time.
+Indeed, if all data points are generated by the same distribution, there's no need to perform error-prone segmentation on the time series.
+Furthermore, it can be guaranteed that once the series size is sufficient, there are enough points to accurately calculate the atypicity score and the $p$-value.
+As a result, there's no need to continuously evaluate the status of the points after each observation.
+The status of a point is estimated at the time of observation and does not change thereafter.

+When the time series under study has shifts in its reference distribution, the construction of the training and calibration sets described in the previous section relies on the knowledge of the breakpoint locations.
+In practice, neither the number of segments $D$, nor the positions of the breakpoints $\tau_i$ nor the laws of the segments $\mathcal P_{0,i}$ are known.
+All these quantities must be learned using the breakpoint detector and the scoring function to perform anomaly detection.
 Moreover, in an online context, the lack of knowledge of the whole series influences a good estimation of these quantities and has a negative impact on the quality of the detection.
 With each new observation, different situations may occur: the position of a previous breakpoint may be adjusted or removed, or a new breakpoint may appear.
-These new observations influence the composition of each segment and therefore modify the score value and status assigned to each point.
-Consequently, the values of quantities associated with a data point $X_u$ change over the time $t$.
+As a result, the segment assigned to a data point changes.
+These new observations influence the composition of each segment and therefore modify the score value and the status assigned to each point, especially if the segment is small.
+Consequently, the values associated with a data point $X_u$ change over the time $t$.
 To reflect this evolution, a subscript $t$ is added.
 For example, $\hat p_{u,t}$ is the $p$-value estimated for $X_u$ at time $t$.
 Similarly $d_{u,t}$ is the status of the point $X_u$ at time $t$.
-The concept of the active set is introduced to collect the last points observed in an Online context and whose ``abnormal'' or ``normal'' status is uncertain since it may evolve due to the introduction of new data points.
+In addition, the concept of the active set is introduced to capture the most recently observed points in an online context, whose ``abnormal'' or ``normal'' status is uncertain as it may evolve due to the introduction of new data points.
+This uncertainty arises from the possibility that the segment to which a point is assigned may change over time, or from the estimation of scores on small segments.